 The University of the Arts London Level 2 Diploma in Art and Design is designed to build on the skills knowledge and understanding acquired at School or previous experience to provide an opportunity to explore develop and test your creativity.

 The qualification structure provides a sound base of skills and knowledge will enhance self confidence and impart an understanding of the career demands and opportunities within art and design.
 If you`re interested in developing a portfolio for application to more advanced level courses in art and design this course is ideal.
+Read our blog post Why Invest in an Art and Design course at Edinburgh College.

 You`ll study a wide range of different specialities and the course is structured to allow you to develop your interests while being introduced to new specialist areas.
 It`s the perfect preparation whether you`re a school leaver or more mature student to develop and explore ideas materials and visual imagery through the use of drawing and sketchbooks.
 It will allow you to widen your knowledge and understanding of the creative process.